GearsAD/GraffSDK.jl/docs/src/working_with_data.md

 # Working with Data

-The Synchrony Project is not just for building and solving factor graphs.
+The SlamInDb/Graff Project is not just for building and solving factor graphs.
 You can also store and link arbitrary data to nodes in the graph.
 The graph then becomes a natural index for all sensory (and processed data), so you can  randomly access all sensory information across multiple sessions and multiple robots.
 Timestamped poses are naturally great indices for searching data in the time-domain, in locations or regions, or across multiple devices.
 Think shared, collective, successively growing memory :)

 We're still working on the best ways to do this, but it's one our key missions: to provide you with a simple way to insert massive amounts of sensory data into the graph and efficiently query+extract it at some point in the future across multiple systems.

-If you want to see the start of this at work, take a look at the [Brookstone Rover example](examples.md), where we:
+If you want to see the start of this at work, take a look at the [Brookstone Rover example](examples/brookstone.md), where we:
 * Insert data + video imagery from a LCM log (pretending to be a robot)
 * Extract the images in another process and identify AprilTags (pretending to be a Apri processor either on the robot, on a base station, or in the cloud :))
 * Insert new loop closures into the graph together with the AprilTag ID's